morpframework/morpcc/docs/source/quickstart.rst

 Understanding core framework functionalities
 =============================================

-MorpCC is built on top of Morepath, so we suggest you head to `Morepath
-<http://morepath.rtfd.org>`_ for guide on how to register your own views, etc.
+MorpCC is built on top of Morepath, so we suggest you head to `Morepath Documentation <http://morepath.rtfd.org>`_ for guide on how to register your own views, etc.

 The templating language used is TAL, and we extensively use METAL for template inheritance.
 Head to `Zope Page Template Reference <https://zope.readthedocs.io/en/latest/zope2book/AppendixC.html>`_